FTIALTISLIFE/Servidor-ALTIS/A METTRE SUR LE BUREAU/Bec/README.txt

 it might be anything like:
 C:\Tools\Bec

-Open the "Bec\Config" directory and edit the files called.
+Open the "C:\Tools\Config" directory and edit the files called.
 * Config_EXAMPLE.cfg
 * Admins_EXAMPLE.xml
 * Commands_EXAMPLE.xml